fonzcastellanos/scalable-video-codec/README.md

 ![License](https://img.shields.io/github/license/fonzcastellanos/scalable-video-codec)

-## Overview

-This project is an exploration of video coding that scales based on content (i.e. physical objects) and point of gaze (i.e. where a viewer is looking).
+This an experimental video codec that scales based on content (i.e. physical objects) and point of gaze (i.e. where the viewer is looking).
 Scalability, in this context, is the ability to reconstruct meaningful video information from partial decompressed streams, thereby helping video systems meet their client device processing power and network bandwidth requirements.

+## Notable Features
+- Hiearchical block matching algorithm (HBMA) for motion estimation
+- RANSAC (random sample consensus) for global motion estimation
+- Hardware acceleration via SSE2 (Streaming SIMD Extensions 2) instructions and instruction-level parallelism (ILP) for mean absolute difference (MAD) calculations
+    - MAD is used as the error criterion in HBMA
+- Multithreaded I/O
+    - Encoder app has a main thread, a read thread, and a write thread
+    - Decoder app has a main thread and a read thread
+    - Thread-safe circular queue is used between a "producing" thread and a "consuming" thread, such as a read thread and a main thread, respectively, or a main thread and a write thread, respectively

+## Description

 The encoder first performs block-based motion estimation and then segments the video into regions, which are sets of spatially-connected blocks with similar motion.
 Each region is classified either as part of the background or as a distinct moving (i.e. foreground) object.
-Afterwards, the encoder applies the Discrete Cosine Transform (DCT) and the resulting coefficients and identifier of each region are written to a file.
+Afterwards, the encoder applies the Discrete Cosine Transform (DCT) and the resulting coefficients and identifier of each region are written to a stream.

 https://github.com/fonzcastellanos/scalable-video-codec/assets/4334520/1bf1e162-620e-463f-b8c2-76f2533245dd